json-api/json-api/format/index.md

 If present, a *related resource URL* **MUST** be a valid URL, even if the relationship isn't currently associated with any target resources.

+> Note: The spec does not impart meaning to order of resource identifier objects in linkage arrays of to-many relationships, although implementations may do that.
+Arrays of resource identifier objects may represent ordered or unordered relationships, and both types can be mixed in one response object.

 For example, the following article is associated with an `author`:

 ```javascript